ThePhD/ThePhD.github.io/_posts/2018-10-22-Simple, Easy Papers.md

 Strongly in Favor.

+### And that's it for now!

-That's all the simple and easy papers for now.
+That's all the simple and easy papers.
 I will post about other spicier papers soon.

 Until next time! ♥